-Google Search Console is a free service that helps you manage your site's presence in Google search results.
+Google Search Console (previously Google Webmaster Tools) is a free service that helps you manage your site's presence in Google search results.
 Through Google Search Console, you can request that Google index your site, meaning changes you've made will show up in search results sooner.

 Before you begin

-- If you have a custom domain from a third-party provider, it must be connected properly.
+- If you have a third-party domain, it must be connected properly.
 For best results, we recommend waiting 72 hours after you connect your domain before you verify it with Google Search Console.

 - Verification with Google Search Console won't work on trial sites.
 If your site is in trial, upgrade to paid service before continuing.